amgadmadkour/amgadmadkour.github.io/_pages/about.md

   - /about.html
 ---

-Im an Applied Scientist at Microsoft AI and Research (AI+R) working on the Satori Knowledge Graph.
+Im a Data & Applied Scientist at Microsoft in the Satori Knowledge Platform team.
 Iv completed my Ph.D at the [Department of Computer Science](http://www.cs.purdue.edu), [Purdue University](http://www.purdue.edu).
 I was advised by [Prof. Walid G. Aref](http://www.cs.purdue.edu/~aref).

 Previously, I was an IBM Staff Research Engineer at IBM Egypt.
 Iv also done internships in Microsoft Research, Microsoft AI+Research, and Yahoo!.